OBF/obf-docs/code-of-conduct/CODE_OF_CONDUCT.md

 ### 2.5 Scope of the OBF Code of Conduct (Code of Conduct)

-This Code of Conduct applies to all online or in-person events, meetings conducted in the OBF community spaces (online/in-person), as well as all text-based and asynchronous OBF-related interactions as described below.
+This Code of Conduct applies to all online and in-person events, meetings conducted in the OBF community spaces (online/in-person), as well as all text-based and asynchronous OBF-related interactions as described below.

 **Board members** are expected to adhere to this Code of Conduct, and could be ejected from the board (as per article 3, paragraph 4 of the OBF bylaws) for breaching the OBF Code of Conduct even when they are not representing OBF.